Shganga/Library_management_system/README.md

 ## Instructions for Running the Project

-1. Press the **Run** button and wait for the application window to open.
+1. Press the **Run** button from the main.py file and wait for the application window to open.
 2. Once the window opens, you will see a homepage displaying various library actions, such as adding a book, lending a book, and more.
 3. To access these features, you must first log in by clicking the **Login** button in the top-right corner.
    - If you do not have an account, you will need to register.